u-blox/ubxlib/README.md

-¦   +---short_range            <-- internal API used by the BLE and Wi-Fi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wi-Fi APIs ¦   +---ubx_protocol           <-- internal API used by the GNSS API ¦   +---spartn                 <-- message validation utilities for SPARTN ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---assert                 <-- assert hook
+¦   +---short_range            <-- internal API used by the BLE and Wi-Fi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wi-Fi APIs ¦   +---ubx_protocol           <-- internal API used by the GNSS API ¦   +---geofence               <-- common geofence API that can be used with GNSS, cellular and Wi-Fi-based positioning ¦   +---spartn                 <-- message validation utilities for SPARTN ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---assert                 <-- assert hook